Have you read this BBC article about a major study finding that anti depressants work?

 - The nutritionist is invested in the benefits of nutrition….

 - The pharmaceutical companies are invested in the benefits of anti depressants….

-There is evidence to back up every option so it can get muddy for Joe Bloggs to decide what is best for him or her.
+There is evidence to back up every option so it can get muddy deciding which is ‘right’.

-Which is why it’s soooo important for people to appreciate and respect the uniqueness of each of our eco systems…and for each of us to to discover what we need and be curious about what others need, being aware of their own biases.
+And also why it’s soooo important for us all to appreciate and respect the uniqueness of each of our eco systems…and for each of us to to discover what we need and be curious about what others need, being aware of their own biases.
 What works for me may not work for you….and that’s ok.

 A couple of years ago I really struggled with my mental health, my brain felt foggy, I couldn’t focus and I was tired ALL THE TIME.
 Classic depression symptoms.
 I did all the ‘mindset’ work yet nothing changed and to be honest, I spent a bit of time beating myself up as I’m a life coach for goodness sake…I ‘should’ be able to shake this off with inner work.
 But I couldn’t so I went to the doctors.
 He said it sounded like depression (as I sobbed in his office) but I asked for my bloods to be checked.
 It turned out I had a low thyroid and was deficient in vitamin B12 and D. Deficiencies in these cause depressive symptoms yet after some vitamin injections and being prescribed a synthetic thyroxin (my body doesn’t produce enough of it) I was back to full steam.
 Depressive symptoms = physical cause.

 There is a strong correlation between people who have experienced several Adverse Childhood Experiences (ACE’s) and then go onto experience depression (and other health issues).
 Without looking at the WHOLE person, it’s too easy to medicate without ever finding out the root cause.
 Depressive symptoms = potentially major depression = emotional cause.